Hardcoreprawn/architecture/input/posts/requirements/tracability.md

 ---
 draft: true
+title: Tracability
 ---

-	• Access to applications is auditable.
+Access to applications is auditable.
 Logs are kept about who accesses data, what they do with it and when.

 Log actions and output informative messages.